IntelliTect/Documentation/Myriad/Event-APIs.md

 # Event APIs
 Myriad supports an API to update events.
-This can be usd to tie in other applications or for updating event status from a build script or from other automated tooling.
+This can be used to tie in other applications or for updating event status from a build script or from other automated tooling.
 The `Help` button at the top will display the application documentation.
 Selecting the `API docs` button will then show detailed information and examples.

 For example, a build script for a lower environment might automatically: